 Searching for differentiation as competition in grocery steepens, some retailers are reevaluating the risks and benefits of experimenting with innovation.
 Heinen’s Chief Innovation Officer, Chris Foltz, discovered a way to differentiate from the competition completely: wellness centers in the grocery store.

-Foltz sat down with Shelf Engine’s Kane McCord, host of the Fresh Thinking podcast, to share how Heinen’s is innovating to enhance the entire customer experience around food and to offer advice to others in grocery retail hoping to do the same.
+Foltz appeared on Shelf Engine’s Fresh Thinking podcast to share how Heinen’s is innovating to enhance the entire customer experience around food and to offer advice to others in grocery retail hoping to do the same.

 1. Innovate with your customer in mind